Skip to main content

 Phase 1: October - build the signal

 Ramp budget 30-50% above your summer baseline in the first two weeks of October.
 Do not wait for November.
-You are not trying to generate revenue in October - you are feeding Smart Bidding Q4 gifting signal before the auction gets expensive.
+You are not trying to generate revenue in October.
+You are feeding Smart Bidding Q4 gifting signal before the auction gets expensive.

 Load the Q4 asset groups in early October: